JCWasmx86/Conquer/docs/compiling.md

 # Using in eclipse or IntelliJ Idea

 ## eclipse
-For generating the eclipse project files and importing them, type:
+For generating the eclipse project files, type:
 ```
 gradle eclipse
-#As a prerequisite, eclipse has to be on the path
-#otherwise you have to import this projects manually
-eclipse .
 ```
+After that, you must open eclipse and import a gradle project:

+File->Import...->Gradle->Existing Gradle Project

+Now you just have to follow the wizard.

 ## IntelliJ Idea
 Use: